Mrs. (film)

-Mrs. is a 2024 Indian Hindi-language drama film directed by Arati Kadav.
+Mrs. is an Indian Hindi-language drama film directed by Arati Kadav.
 It is a remake of the 2021 Malayalam film The Great Indian Kitchen, and stars Sanya Malhotra as a newly-wed woman who has to navigate regressive patriarchal traditions.

-Mrs. premiered at the 2024 Indian Film Festival of Melbourne and was also screened at the New York Indian Film Festival.
-It was released on ZEE5 on 7 February 2025.
-It received positive reviews from critics with praise for Malhotra's performance.
+Mrs. premiered at the 2023 Tallinn Black Nights Film Festival., next it was screened at 2024 Indian Film Festival of Melbourne and was also screened at the New York Indian Film Festival.
+It was released directly on OTT platform ZEE5 on 7 February 2025.
+The film received positive reviews from critics with praise for Malhotra's performance.